Tag Archives: Lent

 Lent is a time of abstinence, of giving things up.
 So Shrove Tuesday is the last chance to indulge yourself, and to use up the foods that aren’t allowed in Lent.
 Pancakes are eaten on this day because they contain fat, butter and eggs which were forbidden during Lent.

 Pancakes were a simple way to use these foods, and one that could entertain the family.
-Objects with symbolic value are cooked in the pancakes, and those who eat them, especially children, take part discovering what their future will be as part of the meal.
+Objects with symbolic value are cooked in the pancakes, and those who eat them, especially children, take part in discovering what their future will be as part of the meal.

 The person who receives each item interprets the gift according to the tradition: